 Let’s bring up the fact that this chili is served with cinnamon rolls in the pictures.
 This is for the Iowan readers in da house.
 Apparently, serving chili with cinnamon rolls is a thing where you all live.
 Maybe it’s not true but just in case, the chili is being served with cinnamon rolls.

 Is deer meat good for you?

 On another note, we primarily use venison whenever we make chili.
-Ground turkey has a similar fat content and texture to venison if you prefer or don’t have access to venison.
+Ground turkey has similar fat content and texture to venison if you prefer or don’t have access to venison.
 My husband comes from Wisconsin and a hunting family so we have venison easily available to us.
-If you have access to venison but don’t particularly like using venison try using a 1/2 and 1/2 blend of venison with a higher fat content meat like beef or sausage.
-Using the second meat gives me the needed flavor while still saving money by using what is available.
+If you have access to venison but don’t particularly like using venison try using a 1/2 and 1/2 blend of venison with higher fat content meat like beef or sausage.
+Using the second meat gives me the needed flavor and fat while still saving money by using what is available.

 Here are some ideas for personalizing your venison chili recipe…

 - add or subtract from the seasoning amounts

 - use kidney or pinto beans instead of or in addition to the chili beans

 - try different meats like sausage, lamb, beef, or turkey.